 Like mentioned earlier, these dogs are ill-suited for homes that hardly get its residents around the house at all.
 If you have a lifestyle that needs you to be away from home most of the day, maybe you should get a cat instead.

-A German Shepherd lives up to 11 to 12 years, depending on their overall health situation, food intake, and exercise.
-The Goldens live up to 13 years depending on the aforementioned factors.
-As a result, the Golden Shepherds live up to somewhere between 11 to 13 years.
+A German Shepherd lives up to 9 to 13 years, depending on their overall health situation, food intake, and exercise.
+The Goldens Retrievers live up to 12 years depending on the aforementioned factors.
+As a result, the Golden Shepherds live up to somewhere between 10 to 14 years.

 The German Shepherds and Golden Retrievers are both at risk of getting cancer, among other dog-specific diseases, as much as their “hoo-mans” are so make sure that your Golden Shepherd does not have any cancerous history.